 Art

-The children enjoy weekly art classes.
-Students are exposed to various media through studio experiences, introductions to artists, and a diverse range of art.
-Students have opportunities to respond to these experiences through art making, conversation, movement, play, and storytelling.
-The art curriculum encourages curiosity, exploration, spontaneity, and excitement that brings out the innate curiosity in each child.
+Children at Mulberry School enjoy weekly art classes where they are exposed to a variety of media through hands-on studio experiences, introductions to artists, and a diverse range of artistic styles.
+Students have opportunities to respond to these experiences through art-making, conversation, movement, play, and storytelling.

 Spanish